33 CSS Card Hover Effects

 How do I add a hover effect to a card in CSS?

-How do I make a 3D tilt card hover effect?
+How do I build a 3D tilt card with multi-axis cursor parallax?

 How do I keep card hover effects smooth and not janky?